- Video: Braxton Hicks Contractions (False Labour Pain During Pregnancy)- Signs, Causes & Treatment

 - Does Every Pregnant Woman Get Braxton Hicks Contractions?

-You could occasionally experience sporadic uterine contractions.
-These are known as Braxton Hicks contractions and are named after John Braxton Hicks, a British doctor who defined them first in 1872.
-These contractions are difficult to distinguish from labour pains and hence are known as false labour pains.
+When a woman experiences sporadic uterine contractions during pregnancy, these contractions are known as Braxton Hicks contractions and are named after John Braxton Hicks, a British doctor who defined them first in 1872.
+These contractions are difficult to distinguish from labour pain and hence are known as false labour pains.
 They may become rhythmic and occur quite close to each other, and you could be fooled into thinking you are going into labour.
 There is no fixed time when they could happen.
 Sometimes, waking up in the middle of the night with a full bladder or a dehydrated body could trigger Braxton Hicks contractions.

 The main role of these contractions is toning the uterine muscles and improving blood flow to the placenta.
 Although there is no evidence of these contractions helping to dilate the cervix, they do lead to the softening of the cervix, helping the dilation process.
 They also help in effacement, which is the process of preparing the cervix for delivery, by softening and thinning it.